websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/working-with-workflow-context.md

 Using the [`WorkflowConstants`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-kernel/src/com/liferay/portal/kernel/workflow/WorkflowConstants.java) object fields helps avoid error-prone String literals.
 The `workflowContext` fields are all prefixed with `CONTEXT` (e.g., `CONTEXT_COMPANY_ID`).

-### Setting Workflow Context Attributes in A Workflow Process Definition
+## Setting Workflow Context Attributes in Workflow Definitions

 To set attributes into the `workflowContext`, use the `Map#put` method.
 This example sets the `assetTitle`: